 The number of dealers processing red snapper has increased over time (Table 3).
 Dealers can be categorized by the percentage of annual red snapper processed by the dealer: small (receive <1% of RS-IFQ landings), medium (received 1-3% of RS-IFQ landings), and large (>3% of RS-IFQ landings).
 Some small-sized dealers are likely fishermen who have obtained a GSAD dealer permit to eliminate the need for a seafood wholesaler, and therefore reduce costs and increase profits.
 Currently it is not possible to link ownership of a shareholder account to ownership of a dealer account, as accounts may be held under different names (e.g., business vs. individual name(s) vs. different business name).
 Personal communication with industry representatives indicated that there were fishermen who also owned dealer permits, but these were not limited to just small-sized dealers.
 Small dealers represent the majority of dealers, even though they purchase only a small proportion of the overall catch.
-The number of medium-sized and large-sized dealers has remained consistent, while the number of small dealers has increased since the beginning of the program.
-The increase in small-sized dealers likely resulted from fishermen who have obtained a GSAD dealer permit to eliminate the middleman and therefore reduce costs and increase profits.
-In 2021, there was a decrease in small dealers, which most likely resulted from the pandemic and resulting market conditions.
+The number of medium- and large-sized dealers has remained consistent, while the number of small dealers increased since the beginning of the program through 2020.
+The increase in small-sized dealers likely resulted from fishermen obtaining a GSAD dealer permit to eliminate the middleman, thereby reducing costs and increasing profits.
+Since 2020, there has been a decrease in small dealers, which most likely resulted from the pandemic and resulting market conditions.